tritum/daily_watchword/README.md

 The extension can display the watchword of the day from the Herrnhuter Brüdergemeine `<http://www.ebu.de>`.
 It shows the current time and two verses from the bible.
 One from the Old and one from the New Testament.

+The extension is officially authorized by the Evangelische Brüder-Unität Herrnhuter Brüdergemeine.

 Requirements
 ------------